Updated 06/12/21 with additional studies and best practices for reducing gender bias in the hiring process

-Certain words and phrases can convey subconscious meaning, that signals to candidates whether or not they’d belong in your workplace.
+Certain words and phrases can convey subconscious meaning that signals to candidates whether or not they’d belong in your workplace.

-Females are put off applying if the job description includes excessive ‘masculine language’ (or ‘masculine-coded’ language).
+Women are put off applying if the job description includes excessive ‘masculine language’ (or ‘masculine-coded’ language).

 Below are a few examples of gender-coded language commonly used in job descriptions:

 By requiring characteristics typically attributed to men, you’re signalling that a man would be a better fit.

 Whilst the effect of gendered language will vary from person to person, using masculine language will have an overall impact on the gender diversity of your candidate pool.